sharonwkdr/sharonwkdr.github.io/MyVision.md

 ### Quality Public Education

 * The Constitution of the United States of America requires that our government provide free education to our children.

---* Every child who lives within Williamson County deserves to have a good, comprehensive, education that will prepare that child to cope well with what their future will demand of them,
+* Every child who lives within Williamson County deserves to have a good, comprehensive, education that will prepare that child to cope well with what their future will demand of them.

+* All of our society benefits when every individual is well-informed and well-trained to earn a decent standard of living.

+### Affordable, Eco-friendly Homes and Buildings

+The closer a worker lives to their job site, the less that worker will contribute to our over-crowded traffic snarls.
+It stands to reason that encouraging affordable, sustainable, eco-firendly, community-oriented housing close to where people work will ultimately benefit all of us who live here in Williamson County.